timofeysie/khipu/docs/sprints/sprint-3.md

 1. export the list
 2. order the list

 I really wanted to order the list first, but exporting is more helpful to the project in general.
 Most people would be using this app to generate content for whatever LMS/LRS they are using.
-If a school uses Canva for it's LMS, and a custom backend LRS, then we should be able to export to those formats.
+If a school uses Canvas for it's LMS, and a custom backend LRS, then we should be able to export to those formats.
 Getting data back via an LRS would impact the order of the list, the app could also be used to substitute for a part of the ecosystem.

-Canva and Moodle should all take class material in a tab or comma delineated format.
+Canvas and Moodle should all take class material in a tab or comma delineated format.

 A full workflow would be: